-The Iterated Specialization strategy takes as input the CLP program I made out of: (i) the CLP facts associated with the imperative program P, (ii) the clauses for the interpreter tr that encodes the transition relation $\Longrightarrow$ , (iii) the clauses for the predicates unsafe and reach (see clauses 6-8 of Section 5), (iv) the clauses for initConf and errorConf encoding the formulas $\varphi{init}$ and $\varphi{error}$ , respectively.
+The Iterated Specialization strategy takes as input the CLP program I made out of: (i) the CLP facts encoding the imperative program P, (ii) the clauses for the interpreter tr that encodes the transition relation \Longrightarrow , (iii) the clauses for the predicates unsafe and reach (see clauses 6-8 of Section 5), (iv) the clauses for initConf and errorConf encoding the formulas φ{init} and φ{error} , respectively.

-The Iterated Specialization strategy has the objective of deriving a new CLP program $I{sp}$ such that: (i) unsafe $\in M(I)$ iff unsafe $\in M(I{sp})$ , and (ii) $I{sp}$ either contains the fact unsafe or contains no clauses with head unsafe.
+The Iterated Specialization strategy has the objective of deriving a new CLP program, call it I{sp} , such that: (i) unsafe $\in M(I)$ iff unsafe $\in M(I{sp})$, and (ii) I{sp} either contains the fact unsafe or contains no clauses with head unsafe.
 In the former case the unsafety property encoded by I holds and the given imperative program is unsafe, while in the latter case the unsafety property does not hold and the given imperative program P is safe.

-The input program I is first specialized by applying the procedure $Specialize{Remove}$ , which realizes the removal of the interpreter (this step is common to other specialization-based techniques for the verification of imperative programs [13, 38]).
+The input program I is first specialized by applying the procedure $Specialize{Remove}$, which realizes the removal of the interpreter (this step is common to other specialization-based techniques for the verification of imperative programs [12, 40]).
 In particular, $Specialize{Remove}$ unfolds away the relation tr and introduces new predicate definitions corresponding to (a subset of) the 'program points' of the original imperative program.
-Thus, at the end of this first specialization we derive a CLP program $I{sp}$ which defines the predicate unsafe without using the predicate tr, and in this sense we say that this first specialization realizes the removal of the interpreter.
+Thus, at the end of this first specialization we derive a CLP program I{sp} that defines the predicate unsafe without referring to the predicate tr, and in this sense we say that this first specialization realizes the removal of the interpreter.

-Then, the Iterated Specialization strategy applies the procedure $Specialize{Prop}$ , which propagates the constraints of the initial configuration.
-As shown in the introductory example of Section 3, the constraints of the initial configuration can be propagated through the program $I{sp}$ obtained after removing the interpreter, by specializing $I{sp}$ itself with respect to $\varphi{init}$ , thereby deriving a new specialized program I'.
+Then, the Iterated Specialization strategy applies the procedure $Specialize{Prop}$, which propagates the constraints of the initial configuration.
+As shown in the introductory example of Section 3, the constraints of the initial configuration can be propagated through the program I{sp} obtained after removing the interpreter, by specializing I{sp} itself with respect to φ{init} , thereby deriving a new specialized program I'.

 Next, our Iterated Specialization strategy performs a lightweight analysis, called the SafetyTest, to check whether or not unsafe belongs to M(I'), that is, whether or not P is unsafe.
-In particular, SafetyTest checks whether I' can be transformed into an equivalent program T where one of the following conditions holds: either (i) the fact unsafe belongs to T, hence there is a computation leading to an error configuration and the strategy halts reporting 'unsafe', or (ii) T has no constrained facts, hence no computation leads to an error configuration and the strategy halts reporting 'safe', or (iii) T contains a clause of the form unsafe: - G, where G is not the empty goal (thus, neither (i) nor (ii) holds), and hence the strategy proceeds to the subsequent step.
+In particular, SafetyTest checks whether I' can be transformed into an equivalent program T where one of the following conditions three holds: either (i) the fact unsafe belongs to T, hence there is a computation leading to an error configuration and the strategy halts reporting 'unsafe', or (ii) T has no constrained facts, hence no computation leads to an error configuration and the strategy halts reporting 'safe', or (iii) T contains a clause of the form unsafe: - G, where G is not the empty goal (thus, neither (i) nor (ii) holds), and hence the strategy proceeds to the subsequent step.

 In that subsequent step our strategy propagates the constraints of the error configuration.
-This is done by: (i) first applying the Reverse procedure, which, so to say, inverts the flow of computation by interchanging the roles of the initial configuration and the error configuration, and (ii) then specializing (using the procedure $Specialize{Prop}$ again) the 'reversed' program with respect to $\varphi{error}$ .
+This is done by: (i) first applying the Reverse procedure, which, so to say, inverts the flow of computation by interchanging the roles of the initial configuration and the error configuration, and (ii) then specializing (using again the procedure $Specialize{Prop}$) the 'reversed' program with respect to φ{error} .